SIVASHANKARI04/Supermarket-Sales-Analysis/README.md

 To perform exploratory data analysis (EDA) on supermarket sales data to help stakeholders

 make informed decisions based on patterns in sales, customer preferences, and operational efficiency.

+📊 Key Features

+Cleaned and preprocessed sales data for accuracy.

+Visualized key metrics using seaborn and matplotlib.

+Analyzed:

+Sales by branch, gender, payment method, and product line.

+Customer ratings and purchase behavior.

+Trends in gross income and tax.